matrix-org/matrix.org/content/blog/2026/02/2026-02-06-fosdem-wrap-up.md

 ![A picture of people gathered around a whiteboard](/blog/img/2026-02-06-fosdem-decision-making.webp)

 We spent the day hacking and talking, took a short pizza break for lunch thanks to Famedly’s sponsorship, and went back to work.
 At the end of the day people presented the result of what they had been working on.
-Among others, people worked on
+Among others, people worked on:

 - [Nexus](https://github.com/Henry-Hiles/nexus), a brand new flutter client from the community
 - An IKEA-style assembly instructions to join a MatrixRTC call